-Here are some strategies to ensure your business is prepared for those everyday challenges and opportunities, as well as those tectonic shifts in the business landscape that can easily make or break a business.
+The growth trajectory of a business can be disrupted in many ways.
+Here are some strategies that can help you navigate everyday challenges and opportunities, as well as the tectonic shifts that can make or break a business.

-Paying suppliers and vendors with single-use electronic credit cards, rather than checks, has been a winning strategy for St. Louis-based Alberici Group, one of the nation’s oldest and largest construction companies.
+Paying vendors with single-use electronic credit cards, rather than checks, has been a winning strategy for St. Louis-based Alberici Group, one of the nation’s largest construction companies.

 “The fraud prevention and other benefits of a single-use card really caught our attention,” says Jim Bredenkoetter, Alberici’s controller.
-Even so, he admits it took a bit to convince him and others that an e-payable program would be welcomed by the contractor’s suppliers and vendors.
-“Even though our vendors would get paid sooner with this approach, we knew it wouldn’t necessarily work with everyone’s business model,” he says.
-Not all vendors, for example, are set up to accept credit cards.
+“Even though our vendors would get paid faster with this approach, we knew it wouldn’t necessarily work with everyone’s business model,” he says.
+For example, some aren’t set up to accept credit cards.

-Alberici’s banking partner, Commerce Bank, helped identify prospective partners, scope out the program’s size and perform the other due diligence needed to determine if e-payables would be a good fit for the firm.
+Alberici’s banking partner, Commerce Bank, helped identify accepting vendors, scope the program’s size and perform the other due diligence.
 “The closer we looked, the more sense it made to move forward,” says Richard Jaggers, Alberici’s chief financial officer.
-Within the first six weeks of implementation, approximately 250 of the firm’s vendors had enrolled.
+Within six weeks of implementation, approximately 250 of the firm’s vendors had enrolled.

-Nebraska Medicine, for instance, recently reduced its patient debt load from $10 million to $2 million by using Commerce Bank’s no-interest Health Services Financing (HSF®) program.
-In addition to improving cash flow, the health system has slashed printing, mailing and labor costs associated with in-house program administration, says Sheila Augustine, Nebraska Medicine’s director of patient financial services.
-She credits the HSF® program’s lower-than-average default rate to Commerce’s strong credit culture.
+Nebraska Medicine, another client, improved cash flow and reduced its patient debt load from $10 million to $2 million by using Commerce Bank’s no-interest Health Services Financing (HSF®) program.
+Sheila Augustine, Nebraska Medicine’s director of patient financial services, credits the HSF® program’s lower-than-average default rate to Commerce’s strong credit culture.

-Being prepared can also mean having credit available should opportunities or needs arise.
-With more than $2 billion in annual revenue, Alberici has five partner banks, including Commerce, to support its credit needs.
-“Our credit facility is there as a safety net,” explains Bredenkoetter.
-“Even though our balance sheet is strong, we like the fact it is there when we need it.”
+Being equipped also means having credit available should needs arise.
+Alberici has five partner banks, including Commerce, to support its credit needs.
+“Our credit facility serves as a safety net,” explains Bredenkoetter.
+“Even though our balance sheet is strong, we like the fact that it’s there when we need it.”

 Be a problem-solver.

-That was the dilemma facing officials at Hackensack University Medical Center.
-For years the hospital, which serves greater New York City, tried to be accommodating, offering patients with limited financial means up to 12 months to pay.
-Patients who defaulted were referred to collection agencies, often leaving Hackensack University Medical Center with significant sums of uncollected debt and putting patients and their families in a further financial bind.
+That was the dilemma facing officials at Hackensack University Medical Center in New Jersey.
+Historically, the hospital gave these patients up to 12 months to pay.
+Those who defaulted were referred to collection agencies, resulting in significant uncollected debt.

-“Commerce succeeded in creating a solution that is both patient-friendly and hospital-friendly,” says Anne Goodwill Pritchett, senior vice president of revenue cycle operations at Hackensack Meridian Health, the parent organization of Hackensack University Medical Center.
+“Commerce created a solution that is both patient-friendly and hospital-friendly,” says Anne Goodwill Pritchett, senior vice president of revenue cycle operations at the medical center’s parent organization.
 “Serious illness is hard enough.
-Patients and families are worried enough about treatment.
-The HSF® loan takes away their financial concerns.
-It’s a relief for them to know they have a way to pay.”
+The health services financing (HSF®) loan takes away their financial concerns.”

 - How Can I Network With Other Fellow Business Owners?